 For you who are ensnared in fleshly lusts, repent and be forgiven.

 If we live in the light as He is in the light, we have it in fellowship with one another, and the blood of Jesus, His Son washes us clean from every sin.
 If we say we don’t have any sin, we deceive ourselves, and the truth isn’t in us.
 If we confess our sins, we can depend on Him to do what is right—He will forgive our sins and wash away every wrong.
 If we say we haven’t sinned, we make Him a liar, and His Word is not in us.1 John 1:7-10 AAT

 Living a noble life among the people of the world is not without suffering

-The people of the world have persecuted Christians ever since the church began.
-They have hated, killed, raped, beaten, tortured, demeaned and scorned Christians all these centuries.
+The people of the world persecuted Messiah Jesus and His followers ever since He walked on this earth.
+They have hated, killed, raped, beaten, tortured, demeaned and scorned His holy ones (saints) all these centuries.
 Yet, Christians have endured and trusted no matter how much they have been persecuted and made to suffer.
 Our response to suffering is not to judge, hate or retaliate, but to live a noble life.
-For God’s love has been poured into our hearts.
+For God’s love has been poured into our hearts by the Holy Spirit.